rust-lang/book/nostarch/chapter08.md

 This code will print `{"Yellow": 50, "Blue": 10}`.
-The first call to `entry` will insert the key for the Yellow team with the value 50, since the Yellow team doesn't have a value already.
+The first call to `entry` will insert the key for the Yellow team with the value 50, since the Yellow team doesn’t have a value already.
 The second call to `entry` will not change the hash map since the Blue team already has the value 10.

 #### Update a Value Based on the Old Value

-Another common use case for hash maps is to look up a key's value then update it, based on the old value.
-For instance, if we wanted to count how many times each word appeared in some text, we could use a hash map with the words as keys and increment the value to keep track of how many times we've seen that word.
+Another common use case for hash maps is to look up a key’s value then update it, based on the old value.
+For instance, if we wanted to count how many times each word appeared in some text, we could use a hash map with the words as keys and increment the value to keep track of how many times we’ve seen that word.
-If this is the first time we've seen a word, we'll first insert the value `0`.
+If this is the first time we’ve seen a word, we’ll first insert the value `0`.

 ```rust
 use std::collections::HashMap;